-Here’s my issue.
-I love Starbucks, but I’m ballin’ on a budget, so I don’t always have Starbucks money.
+I’ll admit it: I love Starbucks, but I’m ballin’ on a budget, so I don’t always have Starbucks money.
 Feel me?
 You may not want to admit it, but you probably feel me.
 It happens to the best of us.
 But I have a solution.
 I’m here to help you become your own barista, and pretty soon you’ll be able to make some of the most classic Starbucks drinks—hot OR iced—from the comfort of your own home!

 Pumpkin Spice Latte

-For the latte, you’ll want to start by heating your milk for one minute and then frothing it a bit with a blender or whisk.
+For the latte itself, you’ll want to start by heating your milk for one minute and then frothing it a bit with a blender or whisk.
 Put your syrup at the bottom of your cup, then add your coffee and frothed milk.
 For that PSL effect, top with whipped cream and some pumpkin pie spice.

 White Chocolate Mocha